Mijick/Popups/README.md

 <!--Documentation-->
 # 🚀 How to use it?
-Visit the framework's [documentation page](https://github.com/Mijick/Popups/wiki) to learn how to integrate your project with **MijickPopups**.
+Visit the framework's [documentation page](https://link.mijick.com/popups-wiki) to learn how to integrate your project with **MijickPopups**.

 <!--Community-->
 # 🍀 Community
-Join the welcoming community of developers on [Discord](https://discord.com/invite/dT5V7nm5SC).
+Join the welcoming community of developers on [Discord](https://link.mijick.com/discord).

 <!--Contribution-->
 # 🌼 Contribute
 To contribute a feature or idea to **MijickPopups**, create an [issue](https://github.com/Mijick/Popups/issues/new?assignees=FulcrumOne&labels=state%3A+inactive%2C+type%3A+feature&projects=&template=🚀-feature-request.md&title=%5BFREQ%5D) explaining your idea or bring it up on [Discord](https://discord.com/invite/dT5V7nm5SC). <br>
 If you find a bug, please create an [issue](https://github.com/Mijick/Popups/issues/new?assignees=FulcrumOne%2C+jay-jay-lama&labels=state%3A+inactive%2C+type%3A+bug&projects=&template=🦟-bug-report.md&title=%5BBUG%5D). <br>
-If you would like to contribute, please refer to the [contribution guidelines](https://github.com/Mijick/Popups/blob/main/.github/CONTRIBUTING.md).
+If you would like to contribute, please refer to the [Contribution Guidelines](https://link.mijick.com/contribution-guidelines).

 <!--Sponsorship-->
 # 💜 Sponsor our work
-Support our work by [becoming a backer](https://buymeacoffee.com/mijick).
+Support our work by [becoming a backer](https://link.mijick.com/buymeacoffee).